Sharklink01/Dockerbasics/README.md

 # Dockerbasics
-Build a Docker Image and Deploy to the Docker Hub
+Build a Docker Image and Run the Docker app at port 80.
+Host the Docker image built on a Kubernetes cluster.